IgorLizenko/playwright-testrail-reporter/README.md

 ### Key Features

 - 🔄 Multi-project and multi-suite support
+- 📦 Support for both projects with test suites and projects with a single repository structure
 - 🏷️ Test case mapping via tags
 - 🪜 Tagged test steps support
 - 📊 Automatic test run creation and updating